All Collections

 Irregularly shaped text frames

 Irregularly shaped text frames are not supported – use rectangular text frames instead.
-If you need a circle text field, you can use a rectangle text frame with rounded edges.
+If you need a circle text field, you can use a rectangular text frame with rounded edges.

 Text columns